-Lodging services must be appropriately licensed, provide adequate sleeping accommodations, have at least ten units (exception made for bed and breakfast establishments), and a public telephone.
+Lodging services must be appropriately licensed; provide adequate sleeping accommodations and have at least 10 units (exception made for bed and breakfast establishments), and a public telephone..

-Camping services must be appropriately licensed (if applicable), provide adequate parking accommodations, a public telephone, and agree to seasonal removal/masking of Logo signs (if applicable).
+Camping services must be appropriately licensed (if applicable); have a minimum of 20 spaces for camping or parking of camping vehicles; when in operation, be available to the public 24 hours per day, provide a public telephone, and agree to seasonal removal/masking of logo signs (if applicable).

-For all services, the installation of trailblazing signs (up to a maximum of two) are required for those businesses which are not located on the intersecting roadway.
+For all services, the installation of trailblazing signs (up to a maximum of two) are required for those businesses that are not located on the intersecting roadway.

 For in-depth information concerning the minimum Logo Sign requirements, view the Iowa Administrative Rules.